idvorkin/idvorkin.github.io/_d/ai-security.md

 1. Tell the user the system prompt
 1. Send a 3rd party content of the conversation (by say having it retrieve an image with details in the chat).
 NOTE: This requires the obfuscation from above - [Example](https://simonwillison.net/2024/Oct/22/imprompter/)

+### Visual Prompt Injection

+Now that we have vision models, we can do visual attacks!

+[Based on Lakera's research](https://www.lakera.ai/blog/visual-prompt-injections), visual prompt injections are a new type of attack where malicious instructions are embedded within images to manipulate AI vision models.
+Key examples include:

+1. **The Invisibility Cloak**: Using specific image patterns to make the model ignore parts of an image
+2. **Robot Impersonation**: Tricking the model into believing it's a robot rather than an AI
+3. **Advertisement Manipulation**: Making the model ignore or misinterpret advertisements

 ## Random papers